sabhapathi0306/DSS-for-cancer-exome-datasets/README.md

 ![image](https://user-images.githubusercontent.com/70704151/136044841-d5cc8d1d-655e-4794-99ee-d025049d1da1.png)

 # NOTE :
-The results or prediction are based on previosly trained data NOT Final dignosis result but based on this prediction method helps on can under go early treatments for cancer
+The results or predictions are based on previously trained data.
+This is NOT the Final diagnosis result but based on this prediction one can undergo early treatments for cancer